Robert J. Bentley: Government reform

-He has called for no campaign spending limits and no state funding of candidates.
+Bentley spoken against campaign spending limits and government funding of candidates.

 Gun control

 Bentley opposes gun control measures, advocating for the right to purchase, own, carry and use firearms.

-Health care
+Healthcare

-He opposes the Affordable Care Act and has supported loosening the one-size-fits-all approach to Medicaid.
+Bentley opposes the Affordable Care Act and has supported loosening a supposed one-size-fits-all approach to Medicaid.
 He is against Medicaid expansion, even with federal dollars.
-He argued Alabama should reject the ACA under the 10th amendment.
+He argued Alabama should reject the ACA under the 10th Amendment.

 Immigration

 In June 2011, Bentley signed into law Alabama HB 56, an anti-illegal immigration law which was considered to be the toughest of such in the United States.
 On August 20, 2012, the Eleventh Circuit invalidated portions of the law, declaring them to be unconstitutional.
 The United States Supreme Court later denied certiorari, refusing to review the Eleventh Circuit's decision.
 On July 22, 2014, Bentley, along with several other Republican governors, sent a letter to President Barack Obama, expressing their concern about the handling of the 2014 border crisis.